-And to nudge you to the same direction, here is a list of basic sewing skills to get you started!
+So to nudge you to the same direction, here is a list of basic sewing skills to get you started!

-Yes, you can learn them on the job, but wouldn’t it be inconvenient to have a dictionary by your side while completing a project?
+Yes, you can learn them on the job.
+But wouldn’t it be inconvenient to have a dictionary by your side while completing a project?
 If you really want to improve your skills, an online class might be worth considering as well!

 Your sewing machine tension determines how your stitches will come out.
-An incorrect sewing machine tension could cause your stitches to be too slack or too tight!
+An incorrect sewing machine tension could cause your stitches to be too slack or too tight.
 We wouldn’t want that, would we?

 — SewingDotCom (@Sewingdotcom) January 10, 2017

 7. Thread Your Sewing Machine

 Threading your sewing machine may look complicated.
 Especially for those learning sewing skills for beginners.
 But the good news is, you can do it by following a few simple instructions!
 Sewing machines even come with numbered parts that will guide you.

 Like sewing machines, needles have different types for different needlework.
 For instance, you can’t use a regular point needle for quilting — it would break!
 And broken needles are never fun to look for under layers of fabric scraps.
 Check out this good pack of needles to grab.

 9. Choose The Right Thread